abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 going to find ourselves next.
-If we keep this in mind, we can use the opportunity we have here to be sensitive to each other, to be mindful around one another, to orient ourselves to our present experience, and feel a sense of appreciation for the community we live in.
+If we keep this in mind, we can use the opportunity we have here to be sensitive to each other, to be mindful around one another, to orient ourselves to our present experience, and to feel a sense of appreciation for the community we live in.

 # Leave No Trace